brnpimentel/laravel-to-do/README.md

 ```

+I just remove the `.env` line of the `.gitignore` to make things run without configuration.

 # Use

 In this project, use the admin/admin credentials to enter as Administrator or peter/peter as normal user, or richard/richard as another normal user.